 Of course!
 Our opening hours are Mon-Fri 9am to 4pm.
 Orders can be placed online outside of these hours, however if you would like to speak to someone directly, please call within these hours.
 We also have an online chat facility available so you can chat live to our Customer Service Team.

 Please note that if your telephone order is larger than £1000, we may require further identification and checks before we can process.
 Please call 01246 813131 to find out more.

-We offer free delivery within 7 working days to mainland UK or express delivery within 3 working days to mainland UK for an additional charge.
+We offer free delivery within 4 working days to mainland UK, our bifolds can take slightly longer, within 7 working days, or express delivery within 3 working days to mainland UK for an additional charge.

 Please visit our Delivery and Returns page for more detailed information.

 Please note any order cancelled after an item has been dispatched is subject to a delivery charge taken from your total order cost.
 This charge is £36 which is for cancelling the consignment with the delivery company and charge for shipping the items back to our warehouse.